 Start with one workflow that already wastes your time.
 Do not pick the most ambitious thing.
 Pick the repetitive thing you dread doing every week.

-Ask yourself: What do I spend 30 minutes to two hours on each week that feels like it could be automated or done faster?
+Ask yourself: What do I spend 30 minutes to two hours on each week that feels like it could be done faster?
 That is your first place to look.

 Then open ChatGPT or whichever tool you have, describe the task, and see what it produces.
 Spend twenty minutes testing it.
 If it saves you time, build it into your routine.
-If it does not, move on to the next workflow.
+If it does not, the issue is usually the setup, not the tool.

 The best first AI project is one you can measure inside 30 days.
-You will know if it worked because you will have fewer hours spent on that task.
-The rest is just implementation.
+You will know it worked because you will have fewer hours spent on that task.
+For a simple way to make that decision, use the AI ROI guide after your first month.
+The rest is implementation.

 The truth is simpler than the hype: AI is good at tasks you are tired of doing, mediocre at tasks that require judgment, and useless if you just buy tools without a plan.
-Start with the first kind, and you will see real results.
+The owners who get real results are the ones who pick the right starting point and follow through.
+That is the whole game.